dlyss/American_Idioms/README.md

 # American_Idioms
 Learn American_Idioms
-resource comes from https://github.com/xiaolai/most-common-american-idioms,try to do a convenient site for practice.
+resources  come from https://github.com/xiaolai/most-common-american-idioms,try to do a convenient site for practice.